 Resolution 3 (EC-75) – United Nations Global Early Warning/Adaptation Initiative,

 Resolution 6.6/1 (INFCOM-2) - Closing the gap on the integration of cryosphere in the Earth system approach of WMO

+Resolution 4(3) (EC-76) - WMO- coordinated global greenhouse gas monitoring infrastructure [D Campbell]

 Recognizing:

-The increasing risks posed by the melting and shrinking of the cryosphere to people and ecosystems in polar and high mountain regions and extending to lowlands and small islands, and the associated outstanding gaps in meeting their societal needs for related weather, climate, water and other environmental services,
+The increasing risks posed by the melting and shrinking of the cryosphere to people and ecosystems including in mid-latitudes [D Campbell] polar and high mountain regions and extending to lowlands and small islands, and the associated outstanding gaps in meeting their societal needs for related weather, climate, water and other environmental services,

-That impacts of changes in the cryosphere are felt well beyond the countries where they occur, being transmitted to vast human populations and the ocean via hydrological systems, and having cascading impacts on weather and climate,
+That impacts of changes in the cryosphere are felt well beyond the countries where they occur, being transmitted to vast human populations and the ocean via impacts on atmospheric circulation and [D Campbell]hydrological systems, with [D Campbell] cascading impacts on weather and climate,

 That Executive Council Panel on Polar and High mountain Observations, Research and Services (EC-PHORS) has operated under the general terms of reference of RAs with regard to the WMO activities in Antarctica, as in Annex II of Basic document No. 1 (WMO-No. 15), since first established by Resolution 9 (EC-LX) as Executive Council Panel of Experts on Polar Observations, Research and Services (EC-PORS), as an evolution from the EC Panel of Experts on Antarctic Meteorology,